Purdue-CSUSB/purdueusb.com/README.md

 - Don't use tab characters in `_config.yml`
 - `warning: Using the last argument as keyword parameters is deprecated` -> run `bundle update jekyll` to get to `4.0.1`.

+### Testing
+You can access your changes from another device on your local network through your computer's local IP (e.g. `192.168.1.1:4000`).

+When you make a change to the website, it's necessary to test your changes on the `staging` branch before pushing to master.
+Once your changes are accepted into staging, `staging.purdueusb.com` will update with your changes.
+If not, double check that netlify has staging builds enabled.

+If you make a change to the HTML/CSS/plugins of the site, test your changes on all screen sizes available in the devtools device toolbar.
+You never know what will break with CSS, so please look through the whole site to be sure it's working.

 ### **Plugins**

 Plugins currently in use: